spryker/spryker-docs/docs/pbc/all/data-exchange/202404.0/tutorials-and-howtos/how-to-create-custom-post-plugin.md

 For more details, please check documentation [Install the Data Exchange API + Category Management feature](/docs/pbc/all/data-exchange/{{page.version}}/install-and-upgrade/install-the-data-exchange-api-category-management-feature.html) or [Install the Data Exchange API + Inventory Management feature](/docs/pbc/all/data-exchange/{{page.version}}/install-and-upgrade/install-the-data-exchange-api-inventory-management-feature.html).

-We will create a plugin that will create some related data after data import for a specific entity, it's an abstract example without concrete logic.
-If we need to implement a plugin for data import, we need to implement the `DynamicEntityPostCreatePluginInterface` interface with `postCreate(DynamicEntityPostEditRequestTransfer $dynamicEntityPostEditRequestTransfer): DynamicEntityPostEditResponseTransfer` method.
+We will create a plugin that activate product after product data import.
+We need to implement the `DynamicEntityPostCreatePluginInterface` interface with `postCreate(DynamicEntityPostEditRequestTransfer $dynamicEntityPostEditRequestTransfer): DynamicEntityPostEditResponseTransfer` method.
 Please see the example below.

 **Code sample:**